rjpost20/Onramp-Project/submissions/readme.md

 6. Proportion of `explicit` tracks by artist (measured by percent of songs marked as explicit)
    - For this query, I was simply curious which artists had the most explicit music, and whether there was a difference between older and more contemporary artists.
 7. Median `track_feature` values by artist
    - This is very similar to query 4, but querying median values instead of average values.
 There is no 'median' function in SQLite, so I had to do quite a few joins and window functions to make it work.
-The motivation for this query was actually my second visualization, which showed me that a handful of the `track_features` had highly skewed distributions, so computing averages for those values would not be as representative as the median.
+The motivation for this query was actually my second visualization, which showed me that a handful of the `track_feature`s had highly skewed distributions, so computing averages for those values would not be as representative as the median.

 ### Part 2: Data Visualizations